Fatehnama

-Fatehnama (“The Book of Conquest”; ਫਤਿਹਨਾਮਾ (Gurmukhi) • (Shahmukhi); [Fatehnameh]), also known as Namah-i-Guru Gobind Singh or the Jangnamah (Gurmukhi: ਜੰਗਨਾਮਾ, Persian: جنگ نامه) is a Persian composition attributed to Guru Gobind Singh.
-It was contained within the Dasam Granth.
+Fatehnama (“The Book of Conquest”; ਫਤਿਹਨਾਮਾ (Gurmukhi) • (Shahmukhi); [Fatehnameh]), also known as Namah-i-Guru Gobind Singh or the Jangnamah (Gurmukhi: ਜੰਗਨਾਮਾ, Persian: جنگ نامه) is a partially surviving Persian composition attributed to Guru Gobind Singh.

 History

 Composition

 The composition is believed to have originated as a letter sent by the Guru to Mughal emperor Aurangzeb sometime after the Second Battle of Chamkaur.
 It is believed by some to be written and dispatched before the Guru learnt of the extrajudicial executions of his two younger sons, Zorawar Singh and Fateh Singh, at the Mughal court.
 According to some, it was written and dispatched by the Guru prior to the far more popular and remembered Zafarnama, which was sent afterwards.
 Some scholars consider Fatehnama as part of Zafarnama.

 Dispatchment

 The Fatehnama was dispatched from the location of Lamma Jatpura in the Jagraon region of modern-day western Ludhiana district.
 According to others, it was written and dispatched from Machhiwara.
 Bhai Daya Singh was dispatched by the Guru to deliver the letter to Aurangzeb.
 He was aided by the Priest Sayyad, Nabhi Khan, and Ghani Khan.